losizm/scamper/README.md

 In `HttpRequest`, cookies are stringed together in the **Cookie** header.
 You may access the cookies in their _unbaked_ form using generalized header access.
-Or you can access them using the extension methods provided by `RequestCookies`, with each cookie represented as `PlainCookie`.
+Or you can access them using the extension methods provided by `RequestCookies`, with each cookie presented as `PlainCookie`.

 ```scala
 import scamper.Implicits.stringToUri